danielz0102/blog/docs/DATA_MODEL.md

 - **Foreign Key**: `Comment.userId` → `User.id`
 - **Cascade Behavior**: When a user is deleted, all their comments are deleted
 - **Access Patterns**:
-  - Get all comments by a user: `user.Comment`
+  - Get all comments by a user: `user.comments`
   - Get comment author: `comment.user`

 #### Post ↔ Comment (One-to-Many)